-Missouri will creep into the media spotlight later this month when Senate Bill 54 comes into effect.
-As Charlie White from Mashable reports, Missouri now forbids teachers and students from being Facebook friends.
-Although the bill doesn't mention Facebook specifically, it does require that school districts lay out policies in writing that define appropriate communication between teachers and students via social networking, text messages, and other forms of electronic communication.
+Missouri held at least 15 minutes in the media spotlight a few years back when Senate Bill 54 went into effect.
+As Charlie White from Mashable reported, Missouri passed a law forbidding teachers and students from being Facebook friends.
+Although the bill doesn’t mention Facebook specifically, it does require that school districts lay out policies in writing that define appropriate communication between teachers and students via social networking, text messages, and other forms of electronic communication.
 So, just where do you draw the line between what is and is not appropriate?

 Maintaining Professional Relationships